Jonathan Plaut: Biography

-He was born in Chicago, Illinois, the son of Gunther Plaut, an internationally renowned Jewish scholar who lived in Toronto, Ontario.
-On October 1, 2000, Plaut was appointed the spiritual leader of Temple Beth Israel (Jackson, Michigan).
+Rabbi Dr. W. Gunther Plaut, an internationally renowned Jewish scholar who lived in Toronto, Ontario until his death on February 8, 2012 at the age of 99.

+On October 1, 2000, Jonathan Plaut was appointed spiritual leader of Temple Beth Israel (Jackson, Michigan).
 Prior to this, he served as Senior Rabbi of Temple Emanu-El, San Jose, California from 1985 to 1993 and Congregation Beth El in Windsor, Ontario, Canada from 1970 to 1984 where he spearheaded the synagogue’s growth of more than a hundred percent.
 In addition, he held part-time positions at Temple Beth El (Bloomfield Hills, Michigan) as Visiting Rabbinic Scholar and for five years at Congregation Beth El in Traverse City, Michigan before becoming Rabbi Emeritus in August 2004.

 A 1964 graduate of Macalester College in St. Paul, Minnesota, he was ordained in 1970 from the Hebrew Union College, Cincinnati, Ohio.
-Rabbi Plaut earned a Doctor of Hebrew Letters degree in 1977 and an honorary Doctor of Divinity degree in 1995 from the Hebrew Union College.
+Plaut earned a Doctor of Hebrew Letters degree in 1977 and an honorary Doctor of Divinity degree in 1995 from the Hebrew Union College.
 In 2009, he received a Doctor of Laws Degree (honoris causa) from Assumption University which is in federation with the University of Windsor.

-For eight years, Dr. Plaut was adjunct assistant professor in the Religious Studies Department at Santa Clara University, San Jose, California.
+For eight years, Plaut was adjunct assistant professor in the Religious Studies Department at Santa Clara University, San Jose, California.
 From 2001 to 2008, he taught a one semester graduate course at University of Detroit Mercy.
 In Windsor, Ontario, he taught for twelve years at Assumption College School.
 For more than a decade, he hosted a weekly religious news program on CBET-TV television and CKWW radio in Windsor.